mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/tutorials/3-forms.md

+# Tutorial 3 - Forms
-# Overview
+## Overview

 This tutorial is intended to be a continuation of the first two tutorials, and will build on the site produced in those two tutorials.

 This tutorial explores forms in SilverStripe.
 It will look at coded forms.
 Forms which need to be written in PHP.

 Another method which allows you to construct forms via the CMS is by using the [userforms module](http://silverstripe.org/user-forms-module).
-A
-UserDefinedForm is much quicker to implement, but lacks the flexibility of a coded form.
+A UserDefinedForm is much quicker to implement, but lacks the flexibility of a coded form.

-# What are we working towards?
+## What are we working towards?

 We will create a poll on the home page that asks the user their favourite web browser, and displays a bar graph of the results.